simon-cmyk/Classifier/README.md

 ## Report
 [Final report](Resources/TTT4275_Classifier_report.pdf)

+can be found in the resources folder.
-The template for the report is fetched from the subject TFY4115 Physics.
+The report template is fetched from the subject TFY4115 Physics.

 # Set up

 ```
     git clone https://github.com/simon-cmyk/Classifier.git & cd TTT4275-CLASSIFIER
 ```
 When the libraries are downloaded you can just go to `iris.ipynb` and `mnist.ipynb` and run them.
 ## Requirements
 ```